 Coddington Lake is to thank for the Lost Forty, a 40-some acre stand of old-growth White and Red Pine in Northern Minnesota.
 Only saved from a lumberjack's ax by survey error.
 One of the largest and last stands in the state that stood during the height of the fur trade, when French traders would have paddled past and portaged through these majestic woods.
 During the winter of 1882 Josiah A. King and his survey crew mistakenly plotted an 'x' for Coddington Lake in the wrong location, setting it squarely where the Lost Forty now stands, saving this rare stand of trees because they were supposedly underwater.

 This design is painted on our Voyageur Heritage Paddle.
 With an elegantly traditional blade shape these are graceful in and out of the water.
 They’re perfect for lazy turns around the lake or for gracing the wall of your cabin.
-Each is a laminated combination of western red cedar, aspen and black walnut, and finished with a durable varnish dip.
+Each is a laminated combination of western red cedar, aspen and black walnut.

 - Coddington Specifications

 - Shipping & Handling

 Wood: Walnut, Aspen and Western Red Cedar

 Finish: Wood has an oil finish / Paint is finished with a SPAR Polyurethane

 Blade Dimensions: 5" x 26"

 CABIN CRUISER CLASS: While not recommended for the rigors of extended wilderness trips, since they don't have fiberglass reinforced blades or epoxy tip guards, they are great for cruising around the lake on day trips or gracing your cabin's wall.
 These paddles are a combination of hardwood and Western Red Cedar laminated together and have a heavy varnish finish.